Glossawy/CueballBot-Scripts/README.md

 # CueballBot-Scripts
-Scripts written for Hubot used in CS 140 Slack Chat named "Cueball" int reference to XKCD by Randall Munroe
+Scripts written for Hubot used in CS 140 Slack Chat named "Cueball" in reference to XKCD by Randall Munroe